 Tip #1 - Make a List

-Make a list of items you would like to write for your jounaling.
-See what Tami's list below:
+Make a list of items you would like to write for your journaling.
+See what Tami added to her list below:

 My list included:

 - details to note

 - movies we watched

 Additional things you may want to consider on your list: